plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 > Don't marry the framework!
 Oh, you can use the framework - just don't couple to it.
 > Keep it at arm's length.
 Treat the framework as a detail that belongs in one of the outer circles of the
 > architecture.
-Don’t let it into the inner circles.
+Don't let it into the inner circles.

 Hhmm ... does this mean that every third party code is a framework which has to exiled to the outermost circle?
 Is really every framework equal or are some frameworks more equal then others?